WashingtonYandun/wy-portfolio/readme.md

 # WY-PORTFOLIO

->Important aclarations:
+> Important aclarations:

 -   My first web portfolio
 -   It will change in the future (i wanna implement a blog on it)

-___
+---

-## What was my motivation to build a web portfolio
+## What was my motivation to build a web portfolio?

-Well as we know is a necesity of todays dev's reality to show our habilities in a massive way.
-So in order to achive that goal i decided to do a simple but interesting web-portfolio in which i will show some of my most interesting projects.
+Well as we already know is a necesity of todays webdev's reality and Software Enginners in general to show our habilities in a massive way.
+In order to achive that goal i decided to do a simple but interesting web-portfolio in which i will show some of my most projects.

-___
+---

-## What i have learn by doing this
+## What i have learned by doing this

 I have learnt a lot of good practices in frontend technologies such as React and CSS, also I learnt how to manage folders distributions and handle them.

-____
+---

-## What i used:
+## What i used?:

 #### Tech

 -   React.js (as the center of the project)
--   Create React App (for makign the enviroment of development)
+-   Create React App (~~for makign the enviroment of development, not ideal anymore~~)
--   JavaScript (obviously, i dont use .jsx files, just .js ones)
+-   JavaScript (obviously, just .js files)
 -   HTML
 -   CSS (Pure css, no frameworks or libraries, just pure css)
 -   React Icons
--   Google fonts
+-   Google fonts/icons

 #### Metodology